 Give the free strands a slight gentle twist before putting them through the sleeve.
 The bell-type entry of the ferrule will guide the stranded wire nicely all the way to the insulation so that no conductor is visible.

 Make sure the tip of the wire touches the bottom of the tube.
 If the stripped section is shorter, remove more insulation from the wire with a wire stripper.
 If the section is longer, cut it to length with a pair of diagonal pliers or ordinary wire cutters.

-Step 6: Do a pull test on the wire to make sure it is tightly crimped.
-Try to pull the crimped ferrule off from the wire.
-If it comes off or if you notice any wiggling, repeat the last two steps.
+If the crimped ferrule comes off or if you notice any wiggling, repeat the last two steps.
 Otherwise, your wire is properly crimped and ready to make a quality electrical connection.

 When you don’t have a ferrule crimping tool and you need to connect a ferrule terminal onto a flex electrical wire, you can do it temporarily with regular wire crimping pliers.
 Ideally, the regular wire crimpers are for crimping terminal connectors.
 Therefore, they are not the most suitable for crimping ferrules and will most likely make a poor crimp.
 However, they are good in emergency situations nonetheless.

 A poor crimp leaves air spaces between the connector and wire.
 These air spaces can collect atmospheric moisture which may eventually corrode both the wire and connector.
 Ultimately, the corrosion of a wire terminal results in a poor electrical connection.
 That is why I would only recommend this method as a temporary solution for crimping wire ferrules.